mtrudel/MTStackableNavigationController/README.md

 * The navigation bar framework works as it does inside a `UINavigationController`.
-You can define bar button items, titles, and other properties on your controller's `navigationItem`, just as you do with a conventional `UINavigationController`, and they'll be presented appropriately.
+You can define bar button items, titles, and other properties on your controller's `navigationItem` just as you do with a conventional `UINavigationController` and they'll be presented appropriately.
 * Your child view controllers don't require any modification to be used with this container (other than changing references to `self.navigationController` to `self.stackedNavigationController`).
-The API methods (and the calling sequence of the various view lifecycle messages such as `viewWillAppear`, etc) are identical to those of `UINavigationController`.
+The API methods (and the calling sequence of the various view lifecycle messages such as `viewWillAppear` et al.) are identical to those of `UINavigationController`.
-* View controllers can specify parameters peraining to their presentation via their `stackableNavigationItem` property.
+* View controllers can customize their presentation by configuring their `stackableNavigationItem` property.

-`MTStackableNavigationController` is still under active development, and a number of features aren't done yet (but they will be soon).
+`MTStackableNavigationController` is still under active development and a number of features aren't done yet (but they will be soon).
 A rough plan of the near future looks like this: